aosabook/500lines/crawler/chapter.md

 [^12]: This future has many deficiencies.
 For example, once this future is resolved, a coroutine that yields it should resume immediately instead of pausing, but with our code it does not.
 See asyncio's Future class for a complete implementation.

 [^13]: In fact, this is exactly how "yield from" works in CPython.
-The outer generator adds 1 to `f_lasti` each time it executes "yield from".
-So when the inner generator yields to it, it just subtracts 1 from `f_lasti`, returning itself to the "yield from" instruction again.
+A function increments its instruction pointer before executing each statement.
+But after the outer generator executes "yield from", it subtracts 1 from its instruction pointer to keep itself pinned at the "yield from" statement.
 Then it yields to *its* caller.
-When the inner generator throws `StopIteration`, the outer generator does not subtract 1, allowing itself to advance to the next instruction.
+The cycle repeats until the inner generator throws `StopIteration`, at which point the outer generator finally allows itself to advance to the next instruction.

 [^14]: Python's global interpreter lock prohibits running Python code in parallel in one process anyway.
 Parallelizing CPU-bound algorithms in Python requires multiple processes, or writing the parallel portions of the code in C. But that is a topic for another day.

+[^15]: Even calls to `send` can block, if the recipient is slow to acknowledge outstanding messages and the system's buffer of outgoing data is full.

+[^16]: Guido introduced the standard asyncio library, called "Tulip" then, at PyCon 2013: http://pyvideo.org/video/1667/keynote